erjoalgo/gmail-contacts-cj/README.md

 -   Not too slow: extracts only TO/FROM/CC/BCC fields.
 Does not fetch or store message bodies, attachments or other heavier fields.
 -   Batches of emails processed in parallel
--   Fetches newst messages first.
+-   Fetches newest messages first.
 It is not necessary to process entire inbox to have usable completion
 -   Not gmail specific, works with any imap server

 # Building/Installation

 -   Clone this repository, then run `lein uberjar`.
--   Alternatively, use a standalone jar from the releases
+-   Alternatively, use a standalone jar from the releases (TODO)

+# Emacs Installation

+-   Place `resources/imap-contacts.el` in your emacs load path.
+-   `(require 'imap-contacts)`
+-   Alternatively, install from MELPA (TODO)

+A binding `C-c i` is made available in gnus message-mode for completing read of a contact.
+A hook to briefly refresh contacts is automatically added to gnus-summary-mode.

 # Usage and options